-Taking a scenic drive through the park is the most popular activity, and for good reason.
-Both the west side (Bajada Loop Drive) and east side (Cactus Forest Drive) both offer a beautiful scenic loop road through the park.
+Taking a scenic drive through the park is the most popular activity and for good reason.
+Both the west side (Bajada Loop Drive) and east side (Cactus Forest Drive) offer a beautiful scenic loop road through the park.
 This is a great way to get an idea of the landscape in a short amount of time and effort.
-There are pull-offs if you want to stop to enjoy the views and take some photo along the way.
+There are pull-offs if you want to stop to enjoy the views and take some photos along the way.

 GO ON A PICNIC

 Another popular activity in the park is packing a picnic and taking the short 0.5 mile (.8km) hike to the Signal Hill Picnic Area.
-Along the way you will get to see many ancient petroglyphs, and then you can enjoy a meal up top with gorgeous views of the surrounding mountains, cactus, and rock features.
-If you cannot make the 0.5 mile hike, there are more picnic areas spread along Golden Gate Road in the west section of the park.
+Along the way you will even see many ancient petroglyphs!
+Enjoy a meal up top with gorgeous views of the surrounding mountains, cactus, and rock features.
+If you cannot make the 0.5 mile hike, there are more accessible picnic areas spread along Golden Gate Road in the west section of the park.

 TAKE A HIKE

 If you’re looking for some adventure, there are numerous hiking trails in both the west and eastern sections.
-Hiking to the top of Wesson Peak VIA the Sweetwater Trail (El Camino Del Cerro trailhead) will reward you with epic 360 degree vistas of the surrounding landscape.
+Hiking to the top of Wesson Peak via the Sweetwater Trail (El Camino Del Cerro trailhead) will reward you with epic 360 degree vistas of the surrounding landscape.
 It’s a 9.3 mile roundtrip trek with quite a bit of uphill walking, so pack plenty of water, snacks, and sun protection.
-For something a little easier, the 1 mile roundtrip (1.5km) Valley View Overlook Trail in the will section will have you walking through giant cactus and end up at a beautiful view overlooking the valley below and mountains in the distance.
+For something a little easier, walk through giant cacti on the 1 mile roundtrip (1.5km) Valley View Overlook Trail.
+You’ll end up at a beautiful view overlooking the valley below and mountains in the distance.
 Great for a quick sunset walk!

 REDWOOD NATIONAL & STATE PARKS

 Redwood National and State Parks are some of the most magical destinations in the United States.
-This area home to some of the tallest and oldest trees on the entire planet!
-These trees can live up to 2000 years old, and grow over 300 feet (90 meters) tall!
-Walking through these old growth forests sparks a level of wonder that is hard to beat, and it can truly feel like walking through a fairytale at times.
-On top of the amazing old growth forests, Redwoods National & State Parks also protect 37 miles of rugged coastline, making it a very diverse park for visitors to explore.
+This area is home to some of the tallest and oldest trees on the entire planet!
+These trees can live up to 2000 years old and grow over 300 feet (90 meters) tall!
+Walking through these old-growth forests sparks a level of wonder that is hard to beat.
+It can truly feel like walking through a fairytale at times!
+On top of the amazing old-growth forests, Redwoods National & State Parks also protect 37 miles of rugged coastline, making it a very diverse park for visitors to explore.

-One thing to note is that Redwoods National & State Park is made up of multiple different parks including Redwood National Park, Jedediah Smith State Park, Prairie Creek Redwoods State Park, and Del Norte Coast Redwoods State Park.
+One thing to note is that Redwoods National & State Park is made up of multiple different parks.
+Redwood National Park, Jedediah Smith State Park, Prairie Creek Redwoods State Park, and Del Norte Coast Redwoods State Park are a few of my favorite areas to explore here!
 They are all special in their own right, so I recommend not just sticking to the national park itself.
 In fact, some of our favorite trails are located in Jedediah Smith and Prairie Creek.

 HOW TO GET TO THE REDWOODS